Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 "Fuck, lookit his armor.
 How fuckin’ many did he kill?"

-That prompted Thompson to look down at himself and realize...yeah.
+That prompted Thompson to look down at himself and realize... yeah.
 He was brown from boots to helmet with Hunter guts and gore.
 What did he smell like?
 The sun was out, and it had all sorta dried into a mealy *crust…*

 Still…